Skip to content

 Extreme Hardship Waivers for Immigration Violations and Crimes

-Certain conduct will make an immigrant ineligible for admission to the United States ("inadmissible").
 An immigrant may be inadmissible for immigration violations, such as entry without inspection (EWI), a prior removal order, past unlawful presence, fraud or misrepresentation, or alien smuggling.
 Conviction of, or admission to, certain crimes will also make an immigrant inadmissible.
 Those crimes include crimes involving moral turpitude (CIMT), controlled substance offenses, multiple convictions with a sentence to 5 or more years, and involvement in prostitution.

-Fortunately, discretionary waivers exist to forgive many of these grounds of inadmissibility.
-The waivers for unlawful presence, fraud or misrepresentation, a crime of moral turpitude, or a minor marijuana offense usually require (1) the existence of a relationship to a qualifying U.S. citizen or permanent resident family member; (2) a showing that denial of the waiver would result in extreme hardship to the qualifying family member; and (3) a favorable exercise of discretion.
-Certain violent criminal offenses require a higher level of hardship, while some nonviolent crimes that occurred more than 15 years ago and some immigration violations do not require a showing of hardship.
+The discretionary waivers for unlawful presence, fraud or misrepresentation, a crime of moral turpitude, or a minor marijuana offense usually require: (1) the existence of a relationship to a qualifying U.S. citizen or permanent resident family member; (2) a showing that denial of the waiver would result in extreme hardship to the qualifying family member; and (3) a favorable exercise of discretion.
+Certain violent criminal offenses require a higher level of hardship.
+Some nonviolent crimes that occurred more than 15 years ago and some immigration violations do not require a showing of hardship.

 Standard I-601 Inadmissibility Waiver Process